IABTechLab/uid2docs/api/v2/endpoints/post-identity-map.md

 }
 ```

-When caller supplied `policy=1` in the request and some identifiers have opted out from UID2 ecosystem, the identifiers will also be moved to "unmapped" list.
-The response status is still "success".
+If the request includes the parameter/value `policy=1`, and some identifiers have opted out from the UID2 ecosystem, the opted-out identifiers are moved to the "unmapped" list along with any invalid identifiers found.
+In this case, the response status is still "success".

 ```json
 {